This post may contain affiliate links. At no cost to you, we earn a commission from qualifying purchases.

 They usually attach to the base unit legs via plastic clips that are fixed to the reverse side of the plinth.
 The cornice and pelmet can also be cut to length.

-Using a mitre saw power tool (like this one) can give a good quality, clean cut and therefore a better finish, especially if any angled cuts are required.
+Using a mitre saw power tool can give a good quality, clean cut and therefore a better finish, especially if any angled cuts are required.
 Don’t forget the goggles and face mask.

 You may want to wait before cutting the pelmet to length as any tiled walls could alter its required length.